protocollabs/maparo-std/doc/control-protocol.md

 > should not be enforced to specify the same address for unicast and
 > multicast twice.

+If no data address is given it should auto discover the data address by using discovery service by control address.

+If no data and no control address is given the application should give up.
+Alternatively the application can use `::1` or `127.0.01`.
+Although it is unlikely that a user what this.

 ## Control Message Ordering and Sessions